XavierEgan/3D_Pathtracer/readme.md

 ## Overview
 This project is a 3D pathtracer implemented in C++ with hardware acceleration using CUDA.

-Originally implemented in single-threaded pure C, this new hardware-accelerated version achieves **~4404.38x** speed improvement (more details in Performance Evolution section below).
+Originally implemented in single-threaded pure C, this new hardware-accelerated version achieves **~4404.38x** speed improvement (more details in the Performance Evolution section below).

 ![alt text](Readme_Images/overview_image_3.jpg)
 - **Render Time**: 3299.6s (before BVHT)